davidfeng88/bara/README.md

 #### Search component
 ![search](docs/search.png)

-The search component first set the `loaded` field in its state to be `false`, which displays the loading spinner.
+The search component first set the `loading` field in its state to be `true`, which displays the loading spinner.
 Then it gets all the filters (`name`, `location`, `tag`, `prices[]`) from the URL, send them to the backend, and the business index route handles the search and sends back the information of matched businesses (see below).
 Then the search component displays those businesses.
 ```ruby
 def index
   businesses = Business.all.includes(:reviews, :tags)